Synopsis

 | Neuroplasticity activation | Promotes the brain’s natural ability to heal - allowing healthier emotional patterns to form. |

-Ect for depression has won the hearts of many people as it is,
+ECT for depression has won the hearts of many people as it is:

 - Painless